 Once you have considered these questions, you should be in a position to start choosing courses.

 To help you decide, you might find it useful to make a list of all the universities that have a course that you are interested in,.
 You can also limit this to a particular region of the country or distance from home (the UCAS website allows you to search for a full-time course by region).

 Once you have narrowed down the list, you now reach the point where your need to look in more detail at the specific courses you have chosen.

 It is useful to look at the course structure, looking at 2nd and 3rd year options in particular, as well as the research focus of the department.

 Contact each of the universities on your short list to get a copy of their prospectus, as well as looking at their websites.

-Remember to attend an open day.
+Remember to attend an open day, or virtual open day.

 If, as many students do, you anticipate earning some money through part-time or casual work, you may also be interested in the size of the local job market and what opportunities are available.